raspiblitz/raspiblitz/FAQ.md

 Remember those 24 words you were writing down during the setup?
 That's your "cipher seed" - now this words are important to recover your wallet.
 If you don't have them anymore: go back to option "Recover LND data" (see above) and check all possible ways to recover data from the HDD.
 If you still have the word seed: good, but read the following carefully:

 With the word seed you can recover the on-chain funds that LND was managing for you - but it does not contain all the details about the channels you have open - it's mostly the key to your funding wallet.
-If you were able to close all channels or never opened any channels, then everything should be OK and the best results to recover on-chain funds from wallet seeds are reported to get from installing the Lightning Labs App on your laptop and use the wallet seed (and same wallet passwords): https://github.com/lightninglabs/lightning-app/releases Also people reported to be able to recover their on-chain funds with the Zap Desktop wallet (OSX, Win, Linux): https://zap.jackmallers.com/download
+If you were able to close all channels or never opened any, then you should be safe: The best results to recover on-chain funds from wallet seeds have been reported from people installing the Lightning Labs App on laptop and use the wallet seed (and same wallet passwords): https://github.com/lightninglabs/lightning-app/releases.
+Other people were succesful in this process using the Zap Desktop wallet (OSX, Win, Linux): https://zap.jackmallers.com/download

-If you had open channels it would be best to check if you have also the `channel.backup` file (Static-Channel-Backup feature) that is available since LND 0.6 (RaspiBlitz v1.2) and use that in the process below ... for more details on the `channel.backup` file see [README.md on backups](README.md#backup-for-on-chain---channel-funds).
+If you had open channels it would be best to check if you have also the `channel.backup` file (Static-Channel-Backup feature) that is available since LND 0.6 (RaspiBlitz v1.2) and use it in the process below ... for more details on the `channel.backup` file see [README.md on backups](README.md#backup-for-on-chain---channel-funds).

 - SetUp a fresh RaspiBlitz (fresh SD-Card image and clean HDD).
 - During the new SetUp you get to the point of creating the LND wallet (see image below).
-- Choose `OLD - I had a old Node I want to recover/restore`  option and then
+- Choose `OLD - I had an old Node I want to recover/restore`  option and then
 - Choose `SEED+SCB - Seed & channel.backup file` option
 - and follow the instructions to upload your `channel.backup` file and enter your seed

 Then give LND some time to re-scan the blockchain.
 In the end you will have restored your funding wallet.
-You maybe need to wait for your old channel counter parts to force close the old channels until you see the coins back displayed.
+You maybe need to wait for your old channel counterparts to force close the old channels until you see the coins displayed again.

-If you don't have the `channel.backup` file and only the seed words there is another last hope to try - read this article: https://medium.com/@guggero/did-you-lose-funds-on-the-lightning-network-because-of-a-disk-crash-8971b6a92494
+If you don't have the `channel.backup` file but only the seed words there is a last hope - read this article: https://medium.com/@guggero/did-you-lose-funds-on-the-lightning-network-because-of-a-disk-crash-8971b6a92494

 *Important: If you see a zero balance for on-chain funds after restoring from seed ... see details discussed [here](https://github.com/rootzoll/raspiblitz/issues/278) - you might try setup fresh this time with bigger look-ahead number.*